-The detection order applies to the following service provided by the provider in the Union:

-Further information regarding the targeting and specification of the detection order, in accordance with Article 7(7) of the Regulation:

-SECTION 4: Measures to execute the detection order, including additional safeguards

-In accordance with Article 8(1) of the Regulation, the provider is to take the measures specified in Article 10 of the Regulation to execute the detection order including the safeguards specified therein to execute the detection order regarding the dissemination of known child sexual abuse material, as defined in Article 2 (m) of the Regulation,

-The provider is to take those measures to detect the following:

-- The dissemination of known child sexual abuse material as defined in Article 2, letter (m), of the Regulation - The dissemination of new child sexual abuse material as defined in Article 2, letter (n), of the Regulation - The solicitation of children as defined in Article 2, letter (o), of the Regulation

-Where the detection order concerns the solicitation of children, in accordance with Article 7(7), last subparagraph, of the Regulation, the detection order applies only to publicly available interpersonal communications where one of the users is a child user, as defined in Article 2, point (i), of the Regulation.

-The provider is to execute the detection order using the following indicators contained in the database referred to in Article 44(1), point (a), of the Regulation, made available by the EU Centre on Child Sexual Abuse ('the EU Centre'), in accordance with Article 37 of the Regulation.

-- The indicators contained in the database referred to in Article 44(1), point (a), of the Regulation - The indicators contained in the database referred to in Article 44(1), point (b), of the Regulation - The indicators contained in the database referred to in Article 44(1), point (c), of the Regulation

-In order to obtain access to the relevant indicators, the provider is to contact the EU Centre at the following address:
+The detection order applies to the following service provided by the provider in the Union: (Text) Further information regarding the targeting and specification of the detection order, in accordance with Article 7(7) of the Regulation: (Text) SECTION 4: Measures to execute the detection order, including additional safeguards In accordance with Article 8(1) of the Regulation, the provider is to take the measures specified in Article 10 of the Regulation to execute the detection order including the safeguards specified therein.
+The provider is to take those measures to detect the following: The dissemination of known child sexual abuse material as defined in Article 2, letter (m), of the Regulation П The dissemination of new child sexual abuse material as defined in Article 2, letter (n), of the Regulation The solicitation of children as defined in Article 2, letter (o), of the Regulation Where the detection order concerns the solicitation of children, in accordance with Article 7(7), last subparagraph, of the Regulation, the detection order applies only to publicly available interpersonal communications where one of the users is a child user, as defined in Article 2, point (i), of the Regulation.
+The provider is to execute the detection order using the following indicators made available by the EU Centre on Child Sexual Abuse ('the EU Centre'), in accordance with Article 37 of the Regulation.
+The indicators contained in the database referred to in Article 44(1), point (a), of the П Regulation The indicators contained in the database referred to in Article 44(1), point (b), of the Regulation The indicators contained in the database referred to in Article 44(1), point (c), of the Regulation In order to obtain access to the relevant indicators, the provider is to contact the EU Centre at the following address: